 Talent reducing anesthetic rate and monitoring the mouse’s respiration rate.
 TXT: Reduce Isoflurane from 3% to 1.5 - 2%

 Next, aseptically drape the mouse [1].
 Using a sterile cotton swab, apply chlorhexidine disinfecting solution, starting medially and working outward [2].
-Then, apply 70% ethanol using a fresh sterile cotton swab [3-TXT].
+Then, using a fresh sterile cotton swab, apply 70% ethanol in the same manner [3-TXT].

 Talent draping the mouse for surgery.

-Talent applying disinfecting solution with a sterile swab on the surgical area.

-Talent applying 70% ethanol swab on the surgical area.
+Talent applying disinfecting solution with a sterile swab on the surgical area followed by talent applying 70% ethanol swab on the surgical area.
 TXT: Repeat the scrub with chlorhexidine and 70% ethanol 2x

+(Filmed together with 2.5.2)

-After re-checking the anesthetic depth and monitoring the respiration rate [1], using a number 15 blade scalpel, make a 1 to 1.5-centimeter mid-sagittal incision starting slightly posterior to the eyes in the caudal direction [2-TXT].
+Re-check the anesthetic depth by monitoring the respiration rate [1], then using a number 15 blade scalpel, make a 1 to 1.5-centimeter mid-sagittal incision starting slightly posterior to the eyes in the caudal direction [2-TXT].

 Talent monitoring the mouse’s respiration rate.